apache/incubator-brooklyn/docs/use/examples/global-web-fabric/index.md

                 .configure(ElasticJavaWebAppService.ROOT_WAR, WAR_PATH));
 {% endhighlight %}

-Here we have specified the WAR to use with `setConfig`.
+Here we have specified the WAR to use with `configure(ElasticJavaWebAppService.ROOT_WAR, WAR_PATH)`.
-The `war:` convenience flag used in the previous example is only available on web-aware entities;
+The war configuration used in the previous example is only available on web-aware entities;
-configuration specified with a named key can be done on any entity, and is inherited at runtime, so this provides a useful way to specify the WAR to use even though the web-aware entities are only constructed at runtime.
+configuration specified with a ConfigKey can be done on any entity, and is inherited at runtime, so this provides a useful way to specify the WAR to use even though the web-aware entities are only constructed at runtime.

 ### Stitching the Fabric together with DNS